maxboyko1/TubePlanner/README.md

 ![System Map](https://upload.wikimedia.org/wikipedia/commons/1/13/London_Underground_Overground_DLR_Crossrail_map.svg)

 To use the program, build using `make` and run with two command-line arguments, specifying desired start and end locations for the journey.
 Surround multi-word station names in quotes.
-If both are valid locations, program will print a series of directions to complete the fastest possible trip between the two stations.
+If both are valid locations, program will print a series of directions for completing the fastest possible trip between the two stations.

 Terminal usage example below.